redwoodjs/redwoodjs-com-archive/docs/cors.md

 # CORS

-CORS stands for [Cross Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing); in a nutshell, by default, browsers aren't allowed to access resources outside their own domain.
+CORS stands for [Cross Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+In a nutshell, by default, browsers aren't allowed to access resources outside their own domain.

 ## When you need to worry about CORS